-Corporate diversity and inclusion policies are a reflection of both the current state of science and our collective narrative about it.
+Corporate diversity and inclusion policies reflect both the current state of science and our collective narrative about it.
 We use science to help organize our understanding of human characteristics and capabilities.
-We also tell ourselves stories about what that scientific evidence means as a way to help us organize workplaces in particular ways.
+We also tell ourselves stories about what that scientific evidence means to help us organize workplaces in particular ways.
 As both science and the story changes, so too do diversity policies.

 Currently, sex, ethnicity, immigrant status, disability and perhaps cognitive type are the focus of most diversity and inclusion discourse.
 Yet other changes are afoot that may alter our understanding of what diversity means, and which human traits require protection or inclusion in the workplace.